-In all of our lives we’ve faced times that we needed a shoulder to cry on, a hand to help us up, a steady set of feet walking beside us and a scream of excitement to share our successes.
-For most of us, all of those things and more come in the form of family; our lifelong, stable relationships that are always there, always.
+In all of our lives, we’ve faced times that we needed a shoulder to cry on, a hand to help us up, a steady set of feet walking beside us, and a scream of excitement to share our successes.
+For most of us, all of those things and more come in the form of a family; our lifelong, stable relationships that are always there.

-We don’t want to over-complicate things by using familial terms like “mom” or “dad”— relationships, even lifelong “ride or die” ones don’t depend on titles, they depend on connection, consistency and care.
-This is what we invite you to be a part of when we invite you to “step into the story” of an amazing young adult male or female who has no one in their life to call in all of their mountain-top and valley moments.
+We don’t want to over-complicate things by using familial terms like “mom” or “dad”— relationships, even lifelong ones don’t depend on titles, they depend on connection, consistency, and care.
+This is what we invite you to be a part of when we invite you to “step into the story” of an amazing young adult, male or female, who has no one in their life to call in all of their mountain-top and valley moments.

 Do you have?

-The Ability to Connect – Our program is based on creating lifelong, stable adult connections for young adults who don’t have consistent or healthy family relationships at their disposal as they navigate the path to fully independant adulthood.
-The success of those relationships is largely determined by our adult connections and their ability to “stick like glue” to the young person in their life, to connect, care and be consistent.
+The Ability to Connect – Our program is based on creating lifelong, stable adult connections for young adults who don’t have consistent or healthy family relationships at their disposal as they navigate the path to fully independent adulthood.
+The success of those relationships is largely determined by our Mentoring Families and their ability to “stick like glue” to the young person in their life, to connect, care, and be consistent.

 Flexibility & Availability – The Connections Homes program is relationship driven, not housing driven.
-We take into consideration the stability of the young adult in their current living situation and rarely recommend that a young adult move into the home of their adult connection; living together often hinders the long-term success of the relationship.
-Even so, for relationship to develop time and attention must be given to the relationship so our adult connections need plenty of availability to give their young adult their time and attention.
-Additionally, being a consistent, caring and connected part of anyone’s life isn’t always convenient or able to fit within a tightly managed “schedule” so flexibility is a must.
+We take into consideration the stability of the young adult in their current living situation and rarely recommend that a young adult move into the home of their Mentoring Family; living together often hinders the long-term success of the relationship.
+Even so, for a relationship to develop time and attention must be given to the relationship so our Mentoring Families need plenty of availability to give their young adult their time and attention.
+Additionally, being consistent, caring and connected as a part of anyone’s life isn’t always convenient or able to fit within a tightly managed “schedule,” so flexibility is a must.
 Remember when you were in your early 20s?
-Everything was a “crisis” and we often called on our adult connections and families to walk with us through them.
-Our young adults are no different than we were at their age (all those many years ago when dinosaurs walked the earth).
+Everything was a “crisis” and we often called on our own families and meaningfully connected adults to walk with us through them.
+Our young adults are no different than we were at their age.

-The Commitment for Connection – Our number one goal is to make a great match between a young adult and their adult connection, and for that connection to last a lifetime.
+The Commitment for Connection – Our number one goal is to make a great match between a young adult and their Mentoring Family, and for that connection to last a lifetime.
 Whether your role in their life looks more like a mentor than a mom, or more like a dad or devoted uncle, it doesn’t matter how it’s defined, it only matters that it lasts.